ghchinoy/gen/README.md

 ```

 ## Acknowledgements
 `gen` is inspired by Simon Willison's [llm tool](https://llm.datasette.io/en/stable/) as well as Eli Bendersky's [gemini-cli](https://github.com/eliben/gemini-cli).
 Both are super awesome, check them out!

+## License

+Apache 2.0; see [`LICENSE`](LICENSE) for details.

+## Disclaimer

+This project is not an official Google project.
+It is not supported by
+Google and Google specifically disclaims all warranties as to its quality,
+merchantability, or fitness for a particular purpose.